Confronting the Truth

 Confronting the Truth is a documentary film by Steve York about truth and reconciliation commissions and how they work.
 The film focuses on the past commissions in South Africa, Peru, East Timor, and Morocco.
-The film was produced for the United States Institute for Peace (USIP) and includes interviews with a number of people involved in transitional justice, the process of fairly confronting the legacy of past crimes committed during armed conflict, including Nobel Peace Prize winners Archbishop Desmond Tutu and Jose Ramos Horta.
+The film was produced for the United States Institute of Peace (USIP) and includes interviews with a number of people involved in transitional justice, the process of fairly confronting the legacy of past crimes committed during armed conflict, including Nobel Peace Prize winners Archbishop Desmond Tutu and Jose Ramos Horta.

 USIP screened Confronting the Truth as part of its Rule of Law program in Iraq, where it hopes to generate understanding and spark public dialogue on the usefulness of the truth commission process.
 It has distributed some 440 DVDs of the Arabic and Kurdish language versions of the film in Iraq.